-- Prepares students for the opportunities, responsibilities and experiences of the next stage of their education and lives. - Challenges the individual academically and allows them to discover their own intellectual strengths in the pursuit of excellence and encourages a love of learning. - Encourages independent learning and critical thinking skills and provides opportunities for students to express their learning and understanding in different ways. - Is balanced and broadly based and encourages students to explore a breadth of academic, cultural, aesthetic, creative and sporting interests. - Is completely flexible and individualised. - Enables students to acquire key skills in speaking and listening, phonics, literacy and numeracy. - Enable all students to read fluently within their own communication method. - Uses technology effectively in supporting teaching and learning and gives students opportunity to present work in personalised ways. - Ensures students understand their own personal safety and that of others, including awareness of safeguarding. - Enables our students to work collaboratively and successfully develop the skills needed to equip them for life. - Encourages respect for other people, paying regard to the protected characteristics stated in the 2010 Equality Act (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation). - Careers information enables students to know themselves better and begin to understand how their strengths, weaknesses and interests relate to the world of work, providing impartial and nonstereotyped guidance and support to help students make informed choices in the selection of future subject choices and begin to consider their options for higher education, training and careers.
+- Prepares students for the opportunities, responsibilities and experiences of the next stage of their education and lives. - Challenges the individual academically and allows them to discover their own intellectual strengths in the pursuit of excellence and encourages a love of learning. - Encourages independent learning and critical thinking skills and provides opportunities for students to express their learning and understanding in different ways. - Is balanced and broadly based and encourages students to explore a breadth of academic, cultural, aesthetic, creative and sporting interests. - Is completely flexible and individualised. - Enables students to acquire skills in speaking and listening, phonics, literacy and numeracy. - Enable all students to read fluently within their own communication method. - Uses technology effectively in supporting teaching and learning and gives students opportunity to present work in personalised ways.